nadeemb53/block-explorer/README.md

 ### APIs

-Three APIs are available.
+Four APIs are available.
 Two for developer and two for user.
 ```
 https://localhost:80/dev/freshSync
 ```